 - Help you narrow or expand the scope of the project as appropriate

 - Assist you in securing IRB/IACUC approval for projects involving human subjects or vertebrate animals.
 Applicants must receive an IRB exemption note (if you think you need IRB, write to inquire about this with the office and include correspondence with proposal) or IRB/IACUC approvals for research BEFORE conducting the research.

 - Write a letter of recommendation in support of your final SIRF proposal

 - Provide feedback as you make progress toward completion of your project

 - Review your final project and approve a final short report on your project

 When soliciting faculty support, please share with your potential advisor this document describing the SIRF award.

 Step 3: Submit a Letter of Intent and attend an Information Session/Application Writing workshop.

 SIRF applicants should submit a Letter of Intent not exceeding 500 words, which will provide the basis for your final proposal.
-Letters of intent are due by February 6.
+Groups should submit a single letter of intent on behalf of the entire group.
+Letters of intent are due by February 5.
 The letter should do the following:

 - Formulate the research question or a description of what you intend to create, invent or discover